agathis-project/salix-arctica/README.md

 ##### 3.2.1 Power design strategy:

-- **the Gateway must be seen as a battery operated system with opportunistic access to other power sources.** This perspective helps to design a power efficient gateway with extendend availability.
+- **the Gateway must be seen as a battery operated system with opportunistic access to other power sources.** This perspective helps design a power efficient gateway with extendend availability.

-- uC and uP must be programmed for lowest power consumption; such us turn off the christmas lights - nobody is watching anyway.
+- uC and uP must be programmed for lowest system power consumption; such us: turn off the christmas lights - nobody is watching anyway; the battery life time is far more precious.
-- VSYS and VSB3P3 rails are always on; use with care; pay attention to all bias and leakage currents.

 - hardware power states:
   - **power-down**
-	- VSB3P3 below minimum level to safely operate the uC.
+	- VSB3P3 below minimum level to safely operate the uC; the uC knows the availability of the system power and always does a controlled power-down of all devices before the voltage supply goes critical.

   - **stand-by:**
     - VSB3P3 is at a safe operating level.